sindrie15/syllabus/days/day6.md

 * Can update latest version in production by push of a button

 ## Steps
 **Setup Ubuntu**
 1. We have created a Ubuntu instance in the Advania Cloud, pick a instance by adding your name and email to the following [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1ubEZNa1ehYiifsu0hfZSLcSxEythk_5Xr03iH0qaOxI/edit?usp=sharing).
 Optionally you can upload you ssh-key for authorization.
-2. This instance does not have Docker preinstalled so you need to set up Docker.
-We recommend you follow this [tutorial](https://docs.docker.com/engine/installation/linux/ubuntulinux/) to the subheader "Adjust memory and swap accounting"

 **Install Jenkins**
   1. Install Jenkins following this [tutorial](https://wiki.jenkins-ci.org/display/JENKINS/Installing+Jenkins+on+Ubuntu)

-2. If everything is configured correctly you should get the installation wizard from Jenkins by typing in your machines ip address and chosen port:
+  2. If everything is configured correctly you should get the installation wizard from Jenkins by typing in your machines ip address and chosen port: [ip address]:[8080]
-[ip address]:[8080]
   3. Follow the Jenkins wizard.
 You should install suggested plugins.
   4. We recommend that you start by installing the Green Balls plugin.

 **Create Commit Stage project**
 1. Create Jenkins Project that gets the latest version of from git and runs the build script.
 2. Later we will add a post build step that published the unit test results.
 Hint:
     * You need to install NodeJs and Npm https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions
     * User node -v and npm -v to check version
     * Install git
-    * You also need to install Docker
+    * You also need to install Docker We recommend you follow this [tutorial](https://docs.docker.com/engine/installation/linux/ubuntulinux/)
     * docker login on jenkins account
     * Restart Jenkins after installation sudo service jenkins restart
     * If you are using private git repository you need to add deploy key to github.
 (Test the key using: ssh -T git@github.com)